-What You Need to Know about Truck Accidents
+What You Need to Know About Truck Accidents

 Motor vehicle accidents can cause permanent debilitating injuries and wrongful death, but collisions involving large trucks present an enhanced risk to others on the road.
 These forty-ton vehicles may weigh as much as 25 times more than a small passenger car.
 The physics of collisions between vehicles with such a substantial weight disparity predictably means that those in passenger vehicles tend to suffer the most serious injuries in trucking collisions.

 In multi-vehicle accidents involving semi-trucks where someone suffers permanent debilitating injury, the debilitated party is an occupant of the other vehicle more than 95 percent of the time.
 Because big-rig collision pose such a serious danger of causing catastrophic injury to other motorists, our Lexington truck accident attorneys at Goeing Goeing & McQuinn PLLC have provided answers to common questions about these potentially life-altering accidents.
+If you were hurt by a big rig on the I-75 or another busy street, call (859) 534-9327 right away.

 How common are collisions involving truck accidents?